I Hate Vegan Food ( + other reasons to abuse animals)

 If you hate vegan food then maybe it’s because you haven’t been exposed to many of the amazing tasty vegan dishes which are out there.
 There are over 1000 different vegetable species [1] all with their own unique flavours.
-In contrast, meat eaters focus on only 5 or 6 types of animal flesh which only taste good because they are highly seasoned (with vegetables) anyway.
+In contrast, meat eaters focus on mostly 5 or 6 types of animal flesh which often taste good only because they are highly seasoned (with vegetables) anyway.

 Watch: Destinee and (chef) Jeff realise vegan food ain’t all bad!